minepack/resourcepack-wiki/content/guides/custom-item.md

 <br/>

+As you can see, the default texture for this model is `item/fruit_basket_texture`.\
-Looks like by default, this model will look for textures inside `assets/minecraft/textures/item`.
-You can change this path or let it stay.
-As an example, we'll change both textures in this model to `myitems/fruit_basket_texture` (notice .png is not specified). *Remember to save*.
+Let's change it to `myitems/fruit_basket_texture` (notice .png is not specified).\
+*Remember to save your changes!*

 Now onto importing the files into Oraxen:
 * Put `fruit_basket_texture.png` -> `Oraxen/pack/textures/myitems`
 * Put `fruit_basket.json` -> `Oraxen/pack/models`

-Now, last step is to configure this model in Oraxen.
+All our assets are in!
+Now time to use them in an Oraxen item.
 Once again, head into `Oraxen/items` and find a suitable yml file.
 Configure the item like so:

 ```yml
 basket: